 Compliance with Federal E-911 Guidelines

-AVAD Technologies Hosted VoIP PBX phone service complies with all regulatory standards including NENA’s i1 and i2 and the IP-Enabled Voice Communications and Public Safety Act of 2007.
+Our Hosted VoIP PBX phone service complies with all regulatory standards including NENA’s i1 and i2 and the IP-Enabled Voice Communications and Public Safety Act of 2007.

 E-911 & VoIP

 E911 (enhanced 911) is a technology that’s designed to give ordinary landline telephones the ability to transmit critical location data quickly and transparently, as well as to provide accurate emergency-calling capabilities to nontraditional-telephony devices such as mobile and VoIP phones.
-The technology automatically connects callers to the closest PSAP (public-safety answering point), the emergency-service dispatch centers that respond to 911 calls.
+The technology automatically connects callers to the closest PSAP (public safety answering point), the emergency-service dispatch centers that respond to 911 calls.
 There are more than 6,000 primary and secondary PSAPs across the U.S.

 The need for E911 technology spiked when devices that don’t use a dedicated phone line began gaining popularity.
 A mobile-phone user, for example, can be located virtually anywhere, making it impossible for a service provider to determine the location of the nearest and most appropriate PSAP.
 VoIP subscribers, on the other hand, often use phone numbers assigned to locations many miles away from their actual physical presences — sometimes even in other countries — also making it often impossible for service providers to supply an appropriate PSAP connection.